Myra De Groot: Professional career

-De Groot was born in Westminster, London, England,.
+De Groot was born in Westminster, London, England.

 With a passion for doing Shirley Temple impressions as a child, her parents enrolled her at the Italia Conti Stage School at the age of 10.
 At the age of 13, de Groot appeared in Annie Get Your Gun at the London Coliseum which was her first professional West End show.

 In the late 1950's, de Groot appeared in the London productions of The Pajama Game as well as Ulysses in Nighttown in which she played Kitty.

 Arriving in America from Britain in 1958 she appeared in roles for most of the 1960s there, appearing on TV series including Bewitched, The Monkees, Perry Mason, and Here Come the Brides.

-She performed at the noted New York cabaret "Upstairs at The Downstairs" in Ben Bagley's last review (Seven Come Eleven) in 1962 with Hal Buckley, Nancy Preiser and Cy Young.
+She performed at the noted New York Off-Broadway theatre Upstairs at the Downstairs in Ben Bagley's last revue (Seven Come Eleven) in 1962 with Hal Buckley, Nancy Preiser and Cy Young.
 After leaving America, de Groot resided in New Zealand between 1972 and 1980, where she appeared in many theatre roles and the 1978 film Angel Mine.
 She also wrote, directed and produced stage plays.

 Her latter career was based in Australia, after having emigrated there in 1980, with roles in serials The Sullivans, two roles in Prisoner and a few telemovies.

 De Groot also appeared in the film Norman Loves Rose, for which she was nominated for an AFI Award for Best Supporting Actress.

 Her final role was in Neighbours as Eileen Clarke - a role in which De Groot appeared onscreen in the United Kingdom for fifteen months after she had died due to the fact the show aired significantly far behind the Australian airdate.